richardwilkes/gcs_master_library/Library/Markdown/Help/Interface/Character Sheet.md

 ### Close
 **File -> Close**

-An unsaved file with get a save option dialogue before closing.
+An unsaved file with get a save option dialog before closing.

 ### Export
 **File -> Export To...**